rjanecek/guides/src/pages/python/functions/index.md

 Functions in Python are created using the `def` keyword, followed by a function name and function parameters inside parentheses.

-A function always returns a value,The `return` keyword is used by the function to return a value, if you don't want to return any value, the default value `None` will returned.
+A function always returns a value, The `return` keyword is used by the function to return a value, if you don't want to return any value, the default value `None` will returned.

 The function name is used to call the function, passing the needed parameters inside parentheses.